LilithHafner/Chairmarks.jl/docs/src/tutorial.md

 By default, Chairmarks reports the _fastest_ runtime of the expression.
-This is typically the best choice for reducing noise in microbenchmarks as things like garbage collection and other background tasks can cause inconsistent slowdowns but but speedups.
+This is typically the best choice for reducing noise in microbenchmarks as things like garbage collection and other background tasks can cause inconsistent slowdowns but not speedups.
 If you want to get the full results, use the `@be` macro. (`@be` is longer than `@b` and gives a longer output)